osrf-migration/vrx-wiki/events/19/dress_rehearsal.md

 We expect to receive three files from each competitor prior to this event:

 * `dockerhub_image.txt`: Contains the name of the image to be pulled from DockerHub.
+If you're using a private DockerHub repository, please grant access to the `virtualrobotx` DockerHub user, which will be used by the organization to access your solution.
 * `thruster_config.yaml`: Defines the WAM-V thruster configuration.
 * `sensor_config.yaml`: Defines the WAM-V sensor configuration.